Film: Tom Yum Goong

-- Just Hit Him: The Giant Mook (well, all of them) tend to throw Kham around rather than just hitting him.
+- Just Hit Him: TK and his guys tend to throw Kham around rather than just hitting him.
 If they simply punched or strangled him he never would've gotten the elephant bones that he used to defeat them.

-- Kick the Dog: Madame Rose showing off the bones of the elephant Por Yai she captured, in a bizarre cross between taxidermy and modern art.
+- Kick the Dog: Madame Rose showing off the bones of the elephant Por Yai she captured, in a bizarre and really naff cross between taxidermy and modern art.
 A literal Elephant in the Living Room!